BIBLE READING – Feb 1

 40 And for Aaron’s sons thou shalt (you shall) make coats, and thou shalt (you shall) make for them girdles, and bonnets shalt thou (shall you) make for them, for glory and for beauty.

-41 And thou shalt (you shall) put them upon Aaron thy (your) brother, and his sons with him; and shalt anoint them, and consecrate them, and sanctify them, that they may minister unto me in the priest’s office.
+41 And thou shalt (you shall) put them upon Aaron thy (your) brother, and his sons with him; and shalt (shall) anoint them, and consecrate them, and sanctify them, that they may minister unto me in the priest’s office.

 42 And thou shalt (you shall) make them linen breeches to cover their nakedness; from the loins even unto the thighs they shall reach: